 - Seminars hosted by other departments in the College of Science and Engineering

-Most of these seminars and events have mailing lists for which you can request membership.
-You can sign up to School of Informatics lists here: https://lists.inf.ed.ac.uk/
+Most of these seminars and events have mailing lists for which students can request membership.
+To sign up to School of Informatics lists, visit: https://lists.inf.ed.ac.uk/